Wok & Skillet

 tonkatsu sauce

-Serve the Chicken Katsu with steamed white rice and the tonkatsu sauce on the side.
+Serve the Chicken Katsu with steamed white rice and a generous spoonful of tonkatsu sauce on the side.

 Enjoy!